 The United States Department of Agriculture (USDA) offers a wide variety of business loan programs to support business creation and growth across the United States.
 Chief among these is the USDA Rural Development (RD) Loan Program, dedicated to growing jobs, improving the economy and overall quality of life in rural America.
-There are several USDA business lending initiatives under the RD umbrella including the Business & Industry (B&I), Community Facilities (CF), Renewable Energy Programs (REAP), and Food Supply Chain (FSC) loan programs.
+There are several USDA business lending initiatives under the RD umbrella including the Business & Industry (B&I), Community Facilities (CF), and Rural Energy for America (REAP) loan programs.
 All of these work by the USDA partnering with approved lenders like North Avenue Capital (NAC) and guaranteeing portions of business loans to encourage increased commercial lending.
 The loan benefits are significant, including the wide array of qualifying uses; high loan amounts of up to $25 million (up to $100 million for some CF loans); loan terms of 7, 15, 30, or 40 years, depending upon funding use; and competitive interest rates tied to the Wall Street Journal Prime Rate.
 But what are the qualifying considerations for these loans?
 Here are 5 key eligibility factors for a USDA Business Loan that you need to know.

 1. Geographic Location

 For-profit and non-profit businesses, new and existing businesses, individuals, cooperatives, public companies, federally recognized tribes, and public bodies all are eligible to apply for USDA Business loans.
 Funding can be used for all kinds of purposes, everything from business acquisition to construction, expansion, conversion, repair, the purchase of equipment and supplies, working capital, and refinancing.